roshanthamalaka/assignment_pyapp_ac/Readme.md

 To host the Application Azure kubernetes Service has been utilized.
 Manifest used to create kubernetes component (app_deployment.yml) available in the K8Manifest Folder with Description.

 In Summary deployment Kubernetes Deployment and LoadBalancer service.
 This will expose Application on static Public IP Address on Port 80.
-Refer below Screenshot taken from the application when running in Kurbernetes Cluster.
+Refer below Screenshot taken from the application when running in Kubernetes Cluster.

-Showing Colombo Time wghen path /colombo
+Showing Colombo Time when path /colombo

 ![alt text](image-1.png)